jsiegenthaler/homebridge-samsungtvht/README.md

 All remote control buttons are fully configurable and can send any [key code](https://github.com/jsiegenthaler/homebridge-samsungtvht/wiki/Key-Codes).

-The following keys are visible in the **Apple TV Remote** as of iOS 17, but they cannot be used (they remain disabled):
+Note: in iOS 16 and 17, the Mute and Power keys are visible in the **Apple TV Remote** but they are disabled and cannot be used.
+In iOs 18, the buttons are visible and can be used.

-* Mute
-* Power

 ## Accessory Supported Functions
 ### Power